EmpiricalAnalysis/myTrusted.Reviews/README.md

 If user A endorses user B and user E's reviews, then user B and user E are user A's first-degree trusted reviewers.
 Further, if user B endorses user C and user D's reviews, then user C and user D are user A's second-degree trusted reviewers.

 ## Pipeline
 Data in flat files were first loaded into S3 via shell script.
-Spark then reads data from S3, generates product-reviewer table and the user-trusted reviewer relations tables, and writes results directly into Elasticsearch.
+Spark then reads data from S3, generates the product-reviewer table and the user-trusted reviewer relations tables, and writes results directly into Elasticsearch.
 Flask was used to build an interactive website to process user queries.
 ![project pipeline](https://github.com/EmpiricalAnalysis/myTrusted.Reviews/blob/master/extra/pipeline.jpeg "Pipeline")

 ## Acknowledgment
-Ups and downs: Modeling the visual evolution of fashion trends with one-class collaborative filtering
-R. He, J. McAuley
+The data used to power this platform came from "Ups and downs: Modeling the visual evolution of fashion trends with one-class collaborative filtering" by R. He, J. McAuley, WWW, 2016
-WWW, 2016